evemmiller/panmacmillan/README.md

         - The earliest date an edition can be confirmed assuming that it has not been excluded (see isExcluded)
         - For most editions this is a year prior to its publication dates
         - For second edition paperbacks this is either a year prior to its publication date or 6 weeks after the earliest first edition is published, whichever is later.
+        - *note* currently there are some editions which have a confirmation date after the publication date due to the proximity of the first and second formats.
+A decision needs to be made whether exceptions should be made in these cases for an earier confirmation of the second format.

 ## Next Steps
 - determining first and second editions